boegel/easybuild-wiki/Unit-and-regression-testing.md

 ```

 ## Regression testing
 A more thorough test that also requires significantly more resources is a regression test, which consists of building all easyconfig files distributed with EasyBuild, in a pristine install directory.

+To run a full regression test: first append the easybuild directory to the PYTHONPATH.
+Also, set your MODULEPATH to something which doesn't have dependencies installed.

+Output will be placed in the current directory in easybuild-test-TIMESTAMP.
+You can aggregate the results into a single xml file. by using the -a option.

+Make sure to populate the easybuild_config.py with settings that make sense for the regression tester.

+The final xml will contain JUnit-compatible xml.
+Per build there is either a failure (with reason).
+the buildstats for each application and also a summary in a top comment.

 A regtest is submitted using the following command: